-Appendix C - Definitions
+Appendix B - Definitions

-Appendix C includes commonly used definitions related to capital facilities planning from the Growth Management Act ("GMA", RCW 36.70A.030) as well as from the GMA procedural criteria for the adoption comprehensive plans and development regulations (Chapter 365-196 WAC).
+Appendix B includes commonly used definitions related to capital facilities planning from the Growth Management Act ("GMA", RCW 36.70A.030) as well as from the GMA procedural criteria for the adoption comprehensive plans and development regulations (Chapter 365-196 WAC).

-Appendix D - Ordinance No. xxxx
+Appendix C - Ordinance No. 1456

-Appendix D is a copy of the Ordinance No. xxxx adopting the Capital Facilities Element amendments, including the six-year and 20-year capital improvement programs.
+Appendix C is a copy of the Ordinance No. 1456 adopting the Capital Facilities Element amendments, including the six-year capital improvement program and the 20-year capital improvement program project list.